TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

 *   Is the **correct spelling** in American (US) English used?
 *   Does the file use **proper indentation levels and characters** (tab)?
-*   If an **existing** language key is changed on a LTS branch, it must **NOT introduce new argument placeholders** or remove existing ones.
+*   If an **existing** language key is changed on a LTS branch, it must **NOT introduce new argument placeholders** or remove existing ones, or change the meaning of an existing label.
 Instead, a new language key has to be introduced (and the old one can be removed or at least deprecated/documented as outdated).
-    This is important because localizations are delivered for any TYPO3 patch-level version, and could cause PHP exceptions when **argument placeholders mismatch**.
+    This is important because localizations are only specific to the main version, and delivered for any TYPO3 patch-level version.
+So this could cause PHP exceptions when **argument placeholders mismatch**.
-*   When labels are removed, translations will fall back to their english counterpart.
-This is better than carrying around deprecated language labels which are no longer emitted in the TYPO3 core.
+    When labels are removed, translations will fall back to their english counterpart in prior patchlevel versions.
+*   Existing language labels in the `main` branch can be adjusted without being considered "breaking", since no LTS releases are made based off this.

 ..  _common-review-checks-missing:
 More?